aboutbits/spring-boot-email-service/readme.md

 ## Setup

-Add the mailer service to the classpath by adding the following maven dependeny:
+Add the mailer service to the classpath by adding the following maven dependency.
+Versions haven be found [here](../../packages)

 ```xml